 Chris P. Nielsen

 Nielsen also contributes to the Project's atmospheric science, energy, economics, urban transportation, environmental health, and policy research.
 This work includes developing and managing the partnership with Tsinghua that built and operates an atmospheric station near Beijing.
-With Project scientists he has co-authored a number of articles on emissions of greenhouse gases and air pollutants, atmospheric transport and chemistry, impacts of air pollutants, and wind power potentials, and grid integration of renewable power, health impacts of air pollution, travel behavior and low-carbon transportation, and emission control policies including carbon pricing.
-These include cover articles in Science, Nature Energy, and Nature Sustainability, as well as articles in Proceedings of the National Academy of Sciences, Nature Communications, Joule, Atmospheric Chemistry and Physics, Atmospheric Environment, Environmental Science & Technology, IEEE Transactions, Nature Communications, Energy Economics, Environment International, Transportation Research, and many other journals.
+With Project scientists he has co-authored a number of articles on emissions of greenhouse gases and air pollutants, atmospheric transport and chemistry, impacts of air pollutants, wind power potentials, and grid integration of renewable power, health impacts of air pollution, travel behavior and low-carbon transportation, and emission control policies including carbon pricing.
+These include cover articles in Science, Nature Energy, and Nature Sustainability, as well as articles in Proceedings of the National Academy of Sciences, Nature Communications, Joule, Atmospheric Chemistry and Physics, Environmental Science & Technology, IEEE Transactions, Nature Communications, Energy Economics, Environment International, Transportation Research, and many other journals.
 Click here for a list of all of Nielsen's China Project publications.

 Nielsen has a B.A. in Geology from Colorado College, where he was a Boettcher Scholar, and an S.M. in technology and policy from the Massachusetts Institute of Technology.
 He earlier lived in Taipei, Taiwan, working for the Colorado state trade and investment office.